mockoon/mockoon.com/content/docs/latest/openapi/openapi-specification-compatibility.md

 - Routes paths (including route parameters translated to `/:param`), methods, responses with status code (200, etc.), headers, and descriptions.

 _Import only_: sample responses and JSON bodies are created from OpenAPI schemas and examples during import.

+> <pre>{"type": "##sponsoring##", "text": "For those looking to further leverage OpenAPI specifications in their workflow, consider Fern.
+Fern is an open-source toolkit that uses your API definition to generate idiomatic SDKs, server-side code, and beautiful documentation.
+Its schema-first design approach and automated outputs can provide a comprehensive solution for those seeking to optimize their OpenAPI workflow.", "link": "https://www.devmark.ai/fern/?utm_source=mockoon&utm_loc=docs-2&utm_type=embedding"}</pre>